 To be considered vexatious, the behaviour must be abusive, humiliating or offensive for the person experiencing it.

-This is measured objectively, which means a reasonable person in the same situation would also find the behaviour bothersome.
+This is measured objectively, which means that a reasonable person in the same situation would also find the behaviour bothersome.

 Repeated Behaviour or a Single Serious Incident